khaldsalhi/list-search-bug-type-in-hackerone/README.md

 # list-search-bug-type-in-hackerone
-I gave u a list search bug in Hacker One u can read and search with them to search report bugs in the website Hacker One
+I gave u a list of search bug in Hacker One u can read and search with them to search report bugs in the website Hacker One

-u can search with Dork and read bug in Hackerone:
+u can search with Dork and read bugs in Hackerone:

 If you want to find different types of bugs on HackerOne using various searches, you can leverage different models and techniques for each type of vulnerability.
 Here is a list of different search queries for various bugs with different methods:

-XSS (Cross-Site Scripting)
+# XSS (Cross-Site Scripting)

 XSS vulnerability site:hackerone.com